Here's everything you need to know about the holy month of Ramadan, including 2025 dates, Ramadan bazaars, and where to break fast with the fam!

 Window on the Park, Holiday Inn Singapore Orchard City Centre, 11 Cavenagh Road, Singapore 229616

 Craving an Indonesian feast?
 Furama Riverfront has got you covered!
 Its halal-certified restaurant serves up unlimited portions of beef simmered with thick coconut sauce, grilled chicken with black sauce, Manado spicy fish, and more.
-Mmm, our mouths are watering just thinking about them!
 These delicacies are also offered to-go if you prefer to dine in the comfort of your home.

 Kintamani Indonesian Restaurant, Furama RiverFront, 405 Havelock Road, Singapore 169633